unimined/UniminedMappingLibrary/software-engineering/unimined-mapping-format.md

 2. Must be human-readable
 3. Must be relatively easy to parse / write
 4. all notations must be able to represent everything legal by the jvms
-5. Must be easy to extend
-    * so if I missed something, it can be added later
-    * or even as a third party extension

 # Format